-As at December 31, 2006, the REIT owned thirteen properties in the Province of Ontario consisting of two office properties located in Toronto and Kingston, five community shopping centres located in St. Catharines, Kenora, St. Thomas, Midland and Orangeville, and six retail buildings located in Kingston.
+As at December 31, 2007, the REIT owned six retail properties in the Province of Ontario located in St. Catharines, Kenora, St. Thomas, Midland, Orangeville, and Kingston.
 The industries that form the base of the Ontario economy include the services sector, manufacturing, mining and other natural resources.